-Murals feature striking aesthetics and tell stories about activism, arts and culture, heritage, and nature.
-Artists use murals as a communicative tool, speaking out about political and social issues in BiH.
-For example, a piece created by May in 2014 comments: 'Sokratovo saznanje, znam da ništa ne znam is not available in my country' - 'The Socratic knowledge, I know that I know nothing is not available in my country.'
+Murals feature striking aesthetics and tell stories about activism, arts and culture, heritage, and nature. murals Artists use as а communicative tool, speaking out about political and social issues in BiH.
+For example, a piece created by 2014 comments: Mav in SAZNANJE, 'SOKRATOVO ZNAM DA NIŠTA NE ZNAM IS AVAILABLE NOT IN MY COUNTRY' 'The Socratic \ knowledge, I know that I know nothing is not available in my country.'

-Artists communicate hope for future connection.
+Artists also communicate hope for future connection.
 For example, a mural by Sarajevo-based collective STF Crew depicts a futuristic Mostar where people continue to live in one city.

-Murals have also depicted local icons.
+Murals have depicted local icons.
 Aleksandro Reis' mural of Luciano Pavarotti is a nod to the opera singer's role in establishing the Pavarotti Music Centre, an important space for artistic expression in Mostar.
 The mural features the colours and patterns of BiH and Brazil, showing how art connects the local and the global.